AlejandroAkbal/Markdown-Files/tutorials/dev.to/security.md

 # Introduction

-This complete tutorial will aid you in setting up a secure Ubuntu server from scratch.
+This tutorial will aid you in setting up a secure Ubuntu server from scratch.

-Keep in mind that this is not a common tutorial, this is the culmination of all the knowledge I have gathered from managing my own servers for more than two years.
+Keep in mind that this is not a common tutorial, this is the culmination of all the knowledge I have gathered from managing my own servers for more than three years.

 ---